Ranchero-Software/NetNewsWireHelp/pages/current-activity.markdown

 <img src=images/ios-current-activity.png alt="Screenshot of the iOS Current Activity screen" class=iosScreenshot>

-(The Current Activity feature was added in NetNewsWire 7.1, released in July 2026.)
+(The Current Activity feature was added in NetNewsWire 7.1, released in June 2026.)

 ## What’s Happening Right Now